Subjective Complexity Under Uncertainty: Characterizing understanding

 Intuitively, A0 says that there are no events which the DM does not understand.
 This allows us to identify a subjective probability measure on the state space that characterizes the DM's preferences over binary acts.
 This is in contrast to models such as \cite{epstein2001subjective} in which there are events that are inherently difficult to understand.
 In \cite{epstein2001subjective} it is possible for probabilistic sophistication, as defined in \cite{machina1992more}, to be violated whenever an act is not measurable with respect to a set of subjectively unambiguous events.
 A0 embodies the idea that complexity is a property of comparisons between acts, rather than an inherent difficulty with understanding certain events.

+Roughly, A1 says that acts with coarser partitions are easier to understand.
+For example, if we merge two cells in the partition of $f$ and replace the outcome on the merged cell with the conditional expectation of $f$ over the two cells, we might expect that the act has become easier to evaluate.
+(In the procedural model of choice of \Cref{sec:learning} I show that it is precisely this type of conditional-mean modification which makes an act easier to compare.)

 A2 is similar to the Certainty Independence assumption of \cite{gilboa1989maxmin}.
 Certainty Independence would imply that if $f$ is well-understood and $c$ is a constant act, then $\alpha f + (1-\alpha)c$ would also be well-understood.
 A2 generalizes this conclusion to mixtures with non-constant acts $g$ that are well-understood, provided $g$ has the same partition and range as $f$, and is constant on the set of states on which it differs from $f$.
-The usual arguments in favor of Certainty Independence therefore apply.
-A3 says that if $f$ is well-understood, then there are acts that are ``close'' to $f$ that are also well understood.
-Here ``close'' has two meanings.
-First, the partitions of the acts can only differ on two cells.
-Second, since A3 only implies that there exists \textit{some} well understood act with partition $\tau' \cup (\tau\setminus\{T,T'\})$, the values of the new act can be close to those of $f$.
-If the new act is ``nearly constant'' on $\tau'$, then A3 is conceptually close to A1.
-This connection will be formalized in the learning model of Section \ref{sec:learning}.
-As we will see, the Basic Conditions, A0-A2, and S-Independence, discussed below, imply that there is an expected utility representation of preferences over well-understood acts.
-In light of this, A4 simply says that the decision maker is not artificially confused by changes to a well-understood act that occur with zero probability.
+The usual arguments in favor of Certainty Independence, based on the fact that mixing with a constant act does not help to hedge against uncertainty, therefore apply.

 Under the Basic Conditions, the Simplicity Conditions characterize the set of well-understood acts.
 This characterization can be separated into two parts.
 First, A0-A2 imply that \textit{i}) if any act with a given partition is well-understood then so are all such acts, and \textit{ii}) with the refinement order on the space of partitions, the set of partitions for which measurable acts are well-understood is a lower-set.\footnote{Recall the distinction between an act ``with partition $\tau$'' and a $\tau$-measurable act.
 The former means $\tau$ is the \textit{coarsest} partition w.r.t which the act is measurable.}